VNOI-Admin/image-builder/README.md

   - `ADMIN_SUBNET`: The subnet of the admin network.
 This is used to configure the firewall to allow access to the admin network.
   - `COACH_SUBNET`: The subnet of the coach network.
 This is used to configure the firewall to allow access to the coach network.
 - `image-toolkit/config.local.sh`: This is an optional configuration file of `image-toolkit/config.local.sh`.
 By setting the `VERSION` variable, it will store the version of the build to the image.
 Useful for debugging and tracking the version of the image.
+- `image-toolkit/misc/logo.png` (optional): Replace the Ubuntu logo on boot screen and login screen with a custom one (the dimension should be 400x400 or smaller).

 ## Building